FHA 203(k) Loans: A Complete Guide

 - Making changes that improve or modernize a home’s appearance

-Note that luxuries such as a swimming pool, hot tub, outdoor fireplace, satellite dish, or BBQ pit are not deemed eligible expenses by the FHA under the terms of a 203(k) loan.
+Note that luxuries such as a swimming pool, hot tub, outdoor fireplace, satellite dish and barbeque pit aren’t deemed eligible expenses by the FHA under the terms of a 203(k) loan.
 As a general rule, any upgrade or enhancement that doesn’t improve the actual functioning or attractiveness of the property won’t be covered under an FHA 203(k) loan.

-FHA 203(k) Loan Qualifications
+FHA 203(k) Loan Requirements

 Using An FHA 203(k) Loan To Refinance Your Home

-Should you qualify for and elect to proceed with an FHA 203(k) mortgage to finance your home purchase, you can refinance it under the terms of the FHA streamline program as well.
+If you already took out an FHA 203(k) mortgage to finance your home purchase, you can refinance it under the terms of the FHA streamline program as well.
 Doing so may help you obtain a lower interest rate that leads to lower monthly payments.

-Pros And Cons Of 203(k) Home Rehab Loans
+Pros And Cons Of 203(k) Rehab Loans

-- Requires an upfront mortgage insurance premium (MIP)
+- The upfront mortgage insurance premium (MIP)

 Conventional Home Rehab Loans Vs. FHA 203(k) Loans

-Refinancing - 8-minute read
+Refinancing - 6-minute read